kibuchijw/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 8. 7-get_nodeint.c - Function that returns the nth node of listint_t list
 9. 8-sum_listint.c - Function that returns sum of all the data (n) in listint_t list
 10. 9-insert_nodeint.c - Function that inserts a new node at a given position in a listint_t list
+11. 10-delete_nodeint.c - Function that deletes the node at index (index) of a listint_t list